miles-rusch-berkeley/opu-model/README.md

 ```
 and has a OPI=$v_l$.

-The first loop increases OPI due to reuse of A out of the L2 cache:
+The first loop utilizes all of the MRF tile registers by performing one micro-kernel for each tile register:
 ```
 for (int m = mo; m < mo+mc; m += mr) {
     mat b = mld(B[k:kl,n:nr]);